cwi-vvatsos/home-assistant-samsungtv/README.md

 media_player:
   - platform: samsungtv
     host: 10.0.0.5
-    usegoogle: True # Use google to auto-search for media title
+    usegoogle: True # Use google to auto-search for media image
 ````

 ### Some research sources